Chih-Ling-Hsu/Chih-Ling-Hsu.github.io/_posts/2020-05-14-Centrality.md

 C^*_C(i) = (n-1) C_C(i)
 $$

-The remaining issue for normalized closeness centrality is thatit can not apply to diconnected graphs.
+The remaining issue for normalized closeness centrality is that it can not apply to diconnected graphs.
 It is only for connected components.